Azure/autorest/Documentation/cli.md

 `AutoRest.exe -Input <value> [-Verbose] [-Namespace <value>] [-OutputDirectory <value>] [-CodeGenerator <value>] [-Modeler <value>] [-ClientName <value>] [-PayloadFlatteningThreshold <value>] [-Header <value>] [-AddCredentials <value>] [-OutputFileName <value>]`

 ##Parameters
   **-Input** The location of the input specification.
-Aliases: -i, -input
+Aliases: -i, -input .
+The input file may be either in JSON or YAML format.

   **-Namespace** The namespace to use for generated code.
 Aliases: -n